Andrew Fisher: First years in federal politics

-Party leader
+Ascent to party leadership

-At the 1906 election, Deakin remained Prime Minister even though Labour gained considerably more seats than the Protectionists.
+At the 1906 election, Deakin remained prime minister even though Labour gained considerably more seats than the Protectionists.
 When Watson resigned in 1907, Fisher succeeded him as Labour leader, although Hughes and William Spence also stood for the position.
 Fisher was considered to have a better understanding of economic matters, was better at handling caucus, had better relations with the party organisation and the unions, and was more in touch with party opinion.
 He did not share Hughes' passion for free trade or that of Watson and Hughes for defence (and later conscription).
 In political terms he was a radical, on the left-wing of his party, with a strong sense of Labour's part in British working-class history.

 At the 1908 Labour Federal Conference, Fisher argued for female representation in parliament:

 With a majority of seats in the Labour-Protectionist government, Labour caucus by early 1908 had become restive as to the future of the Deakin minority government.
 With the Deakin ministry in trouble, Deakin spoke to Fisher and Watson about a possible coalition, and following a report agreed to it providing Labour had a majority in cabinet, that there was immediate legislation for old-age pensions, that New Protection was carried and that at the following election the government would promise a progressive land tax.
 No coalition was formed, however the pressure from Labour brought about productive change by Deakin: he agreed to a royal commission into the post office, old-age pensions were to be provided from the surplus revenue fund and £250,000 set aside for ships for an Australian Navy.
 New Protection was declared invalid by the High Court in June, Fisher found the tariff proposals of Deakin unsatisfactory, while caucus was also dissatisfied with the old-age pension proposals.
 Without Labour support the Deakin government collapsed in November 1908.

 During the parliamentary ballots that selected Yass-Canberra as the site of the national capital, in October 1908, Fisher voted consistently for Dalgety.

-Prime Ministership
+Prime minister, 1908–1909

-First term (1908–1909)
+Appointment and government formation

-Fisher formed his only minority government and the First Fisher Ministry.
-The government passed the Seat of Government Act 1908, providing for the new federal capital to be in the Yass-Canberra area, passed the Manufacturers' Encouragement Act to provide bounties for iron and steel manufacturers who paid fair and reasonable wages, ordered three torpedo boat destroyers, and assumed local naval defence responsibility and placed the Australian Navy at the disposal of the Royal Navy in wartime.
+On 5 November 1908, the ALP caucus voted to withdraw its support from the Deakin government, with parliament passing a motion of no confidence on 10 November.
+Fisher was sworn in as prime minister on 13 November at the head of a minority government, with the support of Deakin and the Protectionists.
+He also appointed himself treasurer, with the other members of his ministry elected by the ALP caucus and assigned portfolios by Fisher.